 OBC inherited a new FTTH infrastructure in Muscat built over the previous three years by the Haya wastewater concession company.
-We understand that OBC will develop this and also construct similar open fibre in other urban areas.
+Currently this covers 23% of Muscat Governorate and the target is to reach more than 85% in Governorate of Muscat by the end of 2020.
+We understand that OBC will both develop this and construct similar open fibre in other urban areas.
 OBC will also be responsible for meeting the considerable challenge of pushing both mobile coverage and fixed broadband availability out into the wholly uneconomic mountainous areas that so far have not been covered by other operators.
+The company seeks to cooperate with other infrastructure service providers such as water, electricity, gas and sanitation projects to unlock the potential of amenities available in the Sultanate.

-- Palestine Our understanding is that there is a desire to improve telecom infrastructure with fibre but given the ongoing crisis it is not possible to make much progress. - Qatar In 2008 the Government published a national vision of Qatar in 2030 and this stimulated work on broadband policy because high quality communications were recognised as an important enabler of economic and social development.
+- Palestine Our understanding is that there is a desire to improve telecom infrastructure with fibre but given the ongoing crisis it is not possible to make much progress. - Qatar Qatar is now fibered with Ooredoo (incumbent) claiming 99% household coverage with fibre in 2017 and launching the first 10Gbps service.
+Qatar has been through the entire NBN lifecycle and is an interesting case study.

+In 2008 the Government published a national vision of Qatar in 2030 and this stimulated work on broadband policy because high quality communications were recognised as an important enabler of economic and social development.

-In June 2011, the regulator (ictQATAR) published "Qatar's National ICT Plan 2015: Advancing the Digital Agenda" which committed \$550 million to the policy including establishing a state owned fibre utility Q.NBN.
+In June 2011, the regulator (ictQATAR) published "Qatar's National ICT Plan 2015: Advancing the Digital Agenda" which committed \$550 million to the policy including establishing a state-owned fibre utility Q.NBN.
 This company was formed shortly thereafter receiving its telecom licence in June 2013.
 In late 2013 a National Broadband Plan was published setting out four policy targets:

-- 1) All of the population to have the ability to choose between a minimum of two broadband retail providers by 2016, irrespective of location; - Ninety-five percent of households to have the ability to access affordable and high-quality broadband service of at least 100 Mbps effective download and 50 Mbps effective upload speeds by 2016;
+- 1) All the population to will be able to choose between a minimum of two broadband retail providers by 2016, irrespective of location; - Ninety-five percent of households to have the ability to access affordable and high-quality broadband service of at least 100 Mbps effective download and 50 Mbps effective upload speeds by 2016; - 3) All businesses, schools, hospitals and government institutions to have highquality access to at least 1 Gbps download and upload speeds by 2016;

-- 3) All businesses, schools, hospitals and government institutions to have highquality access to at least 1 Gbps download and upload speeds by 2016; - 4) Digital literacy to be expanded to all of the mainstream population by 2016, in conjunction with guarantees of the user's digital privacy, protection of personal data and freedom of opinion and expression
+4) Digital literacy to be expanded to all of the mainstream population by 2016, in conjunction with guarantees of the user's digital privacy, protection of personal data and freedom of opinion and expression

 During QNBN's start-up phase, both existing licensed operators (Ooredoo and Vodafone) deployed fibre access networks in some areas.
-By September 2014 we believe that QNBN had passed only around 40,000 premises compared to Ooredoo's 1H 2014 figures of 287,000 homes passed and 155,000 homes connected1.
+By September 2014 we believe that QNBN had passed only around 40,000 premises compared to Ooredoo's 1H 2014 figures of 287,000 homes passed and 155,000 homes connected.
 According to sources, Ooredoo was expected to pass 90% of all premises in Qatar by end 2014.

 Having being outpaced by the established operators QNBN had to change strategy.
-In early October 2014 it's sale to Vodafone Qatar was announced although this deal never completed.
-QNBN has been now re-purposed now as provider of secure Government networks an fibre infrastructure to other operators.
+In early October 2014, it's sale to Vodafone Qatar was announced although this deal never completed.
+QNBN has been now re-purposed now as provider of secure Government networks and fibre infrastructure to other operators.